openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     todo: now it supports only JSValue, need to add full abstract support

-The interface *DynamicObject* is used to provide seamless interoperability with dynamic languages as Javascript and TypeScript, and to support advanced language features such as *dynamic import* (see :ref:`Dynamic Import`).
+The interface *DynamicObject* is used to provide seamless interoperability with dynamic languages (e.g., Javascript and TypeScript), and to support advanced language features such as *dynamic import* (see :ref:`Dynamic Import`).
 This interface is defined in the standard library (see :ref:`Standard Library`).